arnadal/Ordin24/README.md

-# Ordin24
+# Ordinatrix 24.0
-The official website of Ordinatrix 24.0, curated by the Pyrotech Club.
+The official website of Ordinatrix 24.0, curated by the Pyrotech Club of Tagore International School, Vasant Vihar at New Delhi.